 - Central nervous system disorder resulting in chronic, painful muscle spasms

 - Chronic pain that is persistent and significantly interferes with daily activities

 - Crohn's disease

 - HIV/AIDS when it results in symptoms that seriously affect the patient's health

 - Post-traumatic stress disorder (PTSD)

-Since 2011, reciprocity has not been offered to out-of-staters.
 Legal protections are only provided for patients with Montana ID cards.

-This page was last updated on November 8, 2018.
+This page was last updated on September 17, 2021.